If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 The State of the Vatican City (Stato della Città del Vaticano, Status Civitatis Vaticanae) is the sovereign territory of the Holy See, an enclave within the city of Rome and governed by the Pope as head of the Roman Catholic Church.
 It is the smallest independent nation state in the world in terms of area (0.44 km²) and population (est. 2005: 925).

 Until the 14th century the seat of the popes was not the Vatican but the Lateran Palace in Rome.
 Between 1309 and 1377 several popes resided in Avignon in France, starting with Clemens V and ending with Gregor XI in 1377.
 Two further (anti)popes, this time considered illegitimate, resided there from 1379 (Clemens (VII)) until 1403 (Benedict (XIII)).
-When after the Council of Constance of 1418, which ended the Western Schism, the popes returned to Rome and chose the area of the Vatican Hill, the site of the martyrdom of St. Peter, as their residence.
+When after the Council of Constance of 1418, which ended the Western Schism, the popes returned to Rome and chose the area of the Vatican Hill, the site of the martyrdom of Saint Peter, as their residence.
 Julius II initiated the construction of St. Peter's basilica in 1505, Sixtus V began the construction of the Apostolic Palace in 1589.
 The territory of the Papal States increased up until the 19th century when they covered a large part of central Italy.
 After the French Revolution the state was declared the 'Roman Republic', which was incorporated into the Kingdom of Italy in 1808.
 The Congress of Vienna, however, restored the Papal States in 1815.
 In 1870 King Vittorio Emmanuele II of Italy occupied the state and its status remained undecided.
 After 1870 most of the ecclesiastical administrative bodies took their seat in the Vatican City.
 The Lateran Treaties of 1929 between the Holy See and the Fascist Kingdom of Italy under Benito Mussolini finally restored the sovereignty of the Papal State which since then only consisted of the Vatican itself.
 The principal ecclesiastical seat of the Holy See, however, is the Archbasilica of St. John Lateran, which is located in Rome itself.